zenarvus/mandos/README.md

     > [!NOTE]
     > You can also use different templates for different Markdown files by specifying the template name in the `template` metadata field.

-### 2.0 Create `static` Folder
+### 2.0 Create static Folder
 You need to create a folder named `static` at the root of your Markdown folder.

 `cd /path/to/markdown/folder && mkdir static`

-- Files in this folder will always be served.
+- Files in this folder will **always** be served.
 This is where you should place your CSS and JavaScript files.
+- Non-markdown files inside other directories are only served if they are linked in a public markdown file.

 ### 3.0 Run The Server
 `go -C /path/to/mandos run . --md-folder=/path/to/markdown/folder --author=Zenarvus --index=index.md --only-public=yes --templates=/path/to/templates/folder`